 iPS Cell Advantages and Disadvantages

-Clearly, Japan is the global leader in iPS cell technologies and therapies.
-However, progress with stem cells has not been without setbacks within Japan, including a recent scandal at the RIKEN Institute that involved falsely manipulated research findings and a hold on the first clinical trial involving transplant of an iPS cell product into humans.
+Clearly, Japan is a market leader in iPS cell technologies and therapies.
+However, progress with stem cells has not been without setbacks within Japan, including a scandal at the RIKEN Institute that involved falsely manipulated research findings and a hold on the first clinical study involving transplant of an iPS cell product into humans.

-Nonetheless, Japan has emerged from these troubles to become the most liberalized nation pursuing the development of iPS cell products and services.
+Thankfully, Japan has emerged from these troubles to become the nation most aggressively pursuing the development of iPSC technologies.

-Even though there is growing evidence to support the safety of iPS cells within cell therapy applications, some people remain concerned that patients who receive implants of iPS derived cells might be at risk of cancer, as genetic manipulation is required to create the cell type.
+Although there is growing evidence to support the safety of iPS cells within cell therapy applications, some people remain concerned that patients who receive implants of iPS derived cells might be at risk of cancer.
+This is because there is genetic manipulation is required to create the cell type.